ant1fact/jalapino-api/README.md

 ## Intro

-This API documentation aims to be a comprehensive aid in using the Jalapino API endpoints.
+This documentation aims to be a comprehensive aid in using the Jalapino API endpoints.
 The API follows RESTful design principles & best practices, e.g. nouns as resource identifiers as well as accepting and returning data in JSON format.

 // Base URL